Make the first day of school a success using these fun first day of school activities for elementary students.

 Students mark a tally next to their choice.

-This is a simple activity that sparks discussion on the first day of school and helps you learn a bit about the personalities of your young learners.
+This is a simple activity that sparks discussion on the first day of school and helps teachers learn about students.

-Following are a few other “getting-to-know-you” fun graph ideas: (You can simply create these graphs using an anchor chart or on the board.)
+Following are a few other “get-to-know-you” fun graph ideas: (Create these graphs using an anchor chart or on the board.)

 - Is your last name longer, shorter, or the same length as your first name?

 - Did you bring your lunch today or will you eat from the cafeteria?

 - On what day of the week were you born?
 (Great for 1st day of school homework!)

 - Do you have a younger brother or sister?